set-felipe/set-felipe/README.md

 # 👋 Welcome to my GitHub!

 Hi!
 I'm a backend engineer passionate about infrastructure, data, and system intelligence.
-I work at the crossroads of performance, observability, and automation — turning complex behavior into insights that are clear and actionable.
+I work at the crossroads of performance, observability, and automation ,turning complex behavior into insights that are clear and actionable.
 I enjoy building tools, writing logic that explains systems, and creating content that helps others understand how things really work.